kakaobrain/hotr/README.md

     ...
     --resume checkpoints/[vcoco/hico_det]/[vcoco/hico]_q16.pth # download the q16.pth as described below.
 ```
-In order to use our provided weights, you can download the weights from this [link](https://arena.kakaocdn.net/brainrepo/hotr/q16.pth).
+In order to use our provided weights, you can download the weights provided below.
-Then, pass the directory of the downloaded file (for example, we put the weights under the directory checkpoints/vcoco/q16.pth) to the 'resume' argument as well.
+Then, pass the directory of the downloaded file (for example, to test our pre-trained weights on the vcoco dataset, we put the downloaded weights under the directory checkpoints/vcoco/vcoco_q16.pth) to the 'resume' argument.

 ## 4. Results
 Here, we provide improved results of V-COCO Scenario 1 (58.9 mAP, 0.5ms) and HICO-DET Default(Full) (23.76 mAP) from the version of our initial submission (55.2 mAP & 23.46 mAP, 0.9ms).